Charged lepton flavor violating processes in the Grimus-Neufeld model: The Grimus-Neufeld model

 \section{The Grimus-Neufeld model}

 The \gls{gnm} is a general \gls{thdm} extended with one single sterile neutrino.
 In the limit of the \emph{tiny seesaw scale} discussed below, the Yukawa sector is approximately $Z_2$ symmetric~\cite{Dudenas:2022qcw}, thus its predictions for \gls{clfv} become similar to the scotogenic and scoto-seesaw models.
+Scotogenic and the scoto-seesaw models also predict scalar \gls{dm}, which is a direct consequence of the $Z_2$ symmetry.
+The approximate $Z_2$ symmetry in the \gls{gnm} will make the potential scalar \gls{dm} candidate in the \gls{gnm} not as stable.
+Yet to be sure if \gls{gnm} has a viable \gls{dm} candidate in this scenario, a dedicated analysis is needed, which is beyond the scope of this work.
+We do not discuss \gls{dm} in this paper.